-The Company's management has made an assessment of the Company's ability to continue as a going concern and is satisfied that the Company has the financial resources to continue in business for at least the next twelve months.
-The factors considered by management are disclosed in Note 1 to the consolidated financial statements.
+The Company's management has made an assessment of the Company's ability to continue as a going concern.
+The Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to meet its general operating expenses and to continue to explore its mineral properties, and to continue in business for at least the next twelve months.
+Management has determined that the Company will continue in business for at least the next twelve months.
+There are a number of factors considered by management in making this assessment as disclosed in Note 1 to the consolidated financial statements.